0xKourama/Elbanna-NP-Notes/activedirectory/questions.md

+# general learning notes
+1. create the overall model with a diagram or map
+2. grab the ideas from each sentence
+3. make sure you understand the purpose of every:
+	1. object
+	2. operation
+	3. idea
+4. rephrase each sentence
+	*changing it into your own words helps a lot*
+5. recap what you have learned making sure you get the ideas in your words before you sleep
+6. before the interview ... compress everything (clustering and mind mapping)

 # what does active directory do?
 1. stores info about objects on the network
 2. makes this info available to users and network admins